-- 2.1 On 30 October 2015, the Commission gave notice in Government Gazette No 3924 announcing the establishment of the GRMI in terms of section 43B(2) of the Competition Act. - 2.2 Consistent with the purposes of chapter 4 of the Competition Act, the GRMI was not concerned with prohibited conduct of an individual firm, or group of firms, but to understand how the grocery retail sector operates because it believed there to exist features, or a combination of features, in the sector that had the capacity to prevent, distort or restrict competition. - 2.3 Amongst others, the Commission identified the impact of Long-Term Exclusive Lease Agreements, and the role of financiers in these agreements on local competition in the grocery retail sector as an objective of the GRMI.
+- 2.1 On 30 October 2015, the Commission gave notice in Government Gazette No 3924 of the establishment of the GRMI in terms of section 43B(2) of the Competition Act. - 2.2 Consistent with the purposes of and chapter 4 of the Competition Act, the GRMI was not concerned with prohibited conduct of an individual firm, or group of firms, but to understand how the grocery retail sector operates because it believed there to exist features, or a combination of features, in the sector that had the capacity to prevent, distort or restrict competition. - 2.3 Amongst others, the Commission identified the impact of Long-Term Exclusive Lease Agreements on local competition in the grocery retail sector as an objective of the GRMI. - 2.4 In respect of the feature of Long-Term Exclusive Lease Agreements, the GRMI did not investigate identified markets, but considered the effect of this market feature broadly. - 2.5 The Spar Group participated in the work of the GRMI.

-- 2.4 Pick n Pay participated in the work of the GRMI. - 2.5 The Final Report recorded the view that Long-Term Exclusive Lease Agreements are widely prevalent in the grocery retail sector and that the foreclosure of competing retailers, particularly small and independent retailers as well as emerging challenger retailers, is sustained over significantly long periods.
-The executive summary of the Final Report is attached as Annexure B. - 2.6 Accordingly, in respect of Long-Term Exclusive Lease Agreements the GRMI recommended the remedial action that within six months of publication of the Final Report the Commission must seek to secure voluntary compliance by the national Supermarket chains with its recommendations. - 2.7 Following the publication of the Final Report the Commission and Pick n Pay have engaged in discussions regarding the recommendations relating to Long Term Exclusive Lease Agreements.
+- 2.6 The Final Report recorded the view that Long-Term Exclusive Lease Agreements are widely prevalent in the grocery retail sector and that the foreclosure of competing retailers, particularly small and independent retailers as well as emerging challenger retailers, is sustained over significantly long periods.
+The executive summary of the Final Report is attached hereto as Annexure A. - 2.7 The Final Report concluded that Long-Term Exclusive Lease Agreements - - 2.7.1 give rise to customer harm as they limit consumer choice within Shopping Centres; - 2.7.2 the continued presence of such Long-Term Exclusive Lease Agreements will perpetuate the observed concentration levels and sustain the existing incumbency patterns, and thus deprive consumers of dynamism and innovation in the grocery retail sector; and - 2.7.3 there are no compelling justifications to substantiate the continued unfettered presence of Long-Term Exclusive Lease Agreements. - 2.8 Accordingly, the GRMI in respect of Long-Term Exclusivity Lease Agreements recommended the remedial action that within six months of publication of the Final Report the Commission must seek to secure voluntary compliance by the national Supermarket chains with the following recommendations: